microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/README.md

 # Benchmarking

 ### Performance Benchmarking
-The following benchmarking results were obtained while testing the Crypto Library APIs that utilize the Pre-compiled Hardware Driver files.
+The following benchmarking results were obtained while testing the Crypto Library APIs that utilize the Pre-compiled Hardware Driver.

 Benchmarking parameters: Device clock speed set to 200 MHz